Today, I will review my best third party E mount lenses for APS-C or crop sensor camera.

 Overall, the Samyang 50 millimeter F 1.2 for E mount cameras is a perfect optic indeed, especially considering its low price.

-It’s a nice, sharp lens with good build quality and fairly little distortion or vignetting.
+It’s a nice, sharp lens with the good build quality and fairly little distortion or vignetting.

 Anyone with an E mount camera will really want to consider this very capable portrayed lens for that kitbag.
 It is recommended.